hydrusvideodeduplicator/hydrus-video-deduplicator/docs/faq.md

 1. Finally, it will search the database for potential duplicates and mark them as potential duplicates in Hydrus.

 You can run the program again when you add more files to find more duplicates.

+See the [Theory](theory.md) for an in-depth explanation for how it all works.

 > **Note**: You can skip any of the steps to find duplicates for only a few videos at a time.
 The next time you
 > launch the program it will continue where you left off.